 Meet The Chilham Parish Council Team

 Councillors serve a maximum term of 4 years before they need to seek re-election to continue.
 The current 4 year term started in May 2019 and runs until April 2023.
-The first meeting of each council year (the AGM) is held in May and at this meeting the council elects a chairman and a vice-chairman, agrees the composition of its committees and appoints representatives to various village or local organisations.
+The first meeting of each council year (the AGM) is held in May and at this meeting the council elects a Chairman and Deputy Chairman, agrees the composition of its Committees and Working Groups and appoints representatives to various village or local organisations.

 Parish Council meetings are held on the first Thursday of every month and are held in either Chilham or Old Wives Lees village hall.
-The public and press are cordially invited to attend but are not allowed to address the meeting unless - in special circumstances - the chairman adjourns the meeting to allow this.
+The public and press are cordially invited to attend but are not allowed to address the meeting unless - in special circumstances - the Chair adjourns the meeting to allow this.
 Disclosable Pecuniary Interests for all parish councillors are held on the Ashford Borough Council website and can be viewed by clicking here.
-If parishioners wish to bring an issue to the attention of the council they can either contact one of the councillors or they can contact the clerk and request that the issue be included on the agenda or discussed in an Open Forum before the council meeting starts.
+If parishioners wish to bring an issue to the attention of the council they can either contact one of the councillors, or the parish clerk, and request that the issue be included on the agenda or discussed in the Parishioners Questions section during the metting.
 The clerk can be contacted using the form on our contact us page.

 Doug and his wife Jane have lived in Old Wives Lees since 1987 and have two children educated at Queen Elizabeth’s Grammar School Faversham.
 Jane was Councillor for Downs North Ward for 16 years and is now an Honorary Alderman of the Borough.
 When she stood down as Ward Member Doug was elected as Councillor, leaving in 2015 after 4 years service.
 Doug joined the Chilham Parish